panaverse/dapps-nextjs/step01b_read_smart_contracts/readme.md

-# Connect to Samart Contracts using Ethers.js
+# Connect to Samart Contracts using Ethers.js using Types SDK

 To get a initial understanding of Ethers we are going to follow [Master Ethers.js for Blockchain Step-by-Step](https://www.youtube.com/watch?v=yk7nVp5HTCk)